-It is extremely important that your Skipton Will is correctly signed and witnessed, as this could invalidate your Skipton Will if it isn’t.
+It is extremely important that your Redstone Will is correctly signed and witnessed, as this could invalidate your Redstone Will if it isn’t.
 We offer a checking service through our Legal Documents Care Package.

 When you sign your Will it is important that: